tolecnal/pi-hole-influx/README.md

 A simple daemonized script to report Pi-Hole stats to an InfluxDB v2 instance, ready to be displayed via Grafana.

+⚠️ THIS IS A TEST VERSION TO TEST COMPABILITY WITH PIHOLE 6.x ⚠️

 **⚠️ The docker image name has been changed to `ghcr.io/janw/pi-hole-influx`.
 Please update your deployment accordingly.
 If you are still using InfluxDB v1, please use [version 1.0](https://github.com/janw/pi-hole-influx/releases/tag/v1.0.0) (`ghcr.io/janw/pi-hole-influx:v1`) of Pi-hole-Influx.
 Newer versions (tagged `:v2` and `:latest`) only support InfluxDB v2. ⚠️**

 ![Example Grafana Dashboard](.readme-assets/dashboard.png)